Barney Fife: Role in The Andy Griffith Show

 In a few early episodes in the first season, Andy and Barney comment that they are cousins (initially as part of a joke implying that this relationship is responsible for Barney being hired as deputy), but this relationship is rarely mentioned later, and later episodes sometimes suggest that they are not related.
 Genetics aside, Barney and "Ange" (as he frequently addresses Andy, a derivation from Knotts' real-life nickname for Griffith) are best friends, having grown up together in Mayberry, and graduated from the same class at Mayberry Union High School in 1948.
 Barney maintains warm relations with Andy's son Opie and his Aunt Bee.

-Although graduating from high school in 1948, both Barney and Andy claim to have served in the military.
+Although graduating from high school in 1948 (or 1945, depending on episode), both Barney and Andy claim to have served in the military.
 But unlike Andy, who was stationed in France during "the war", Barney was a file clerk who never left the United States (he stated that "me and this other fella ran the PX library" on Staten Island).
 Barney was nevertheless proud of his war record: "I did my part in helping to whip the dreaded Hun", he boasted in the episode "Quiet Sam".

 Andy administered Barney his oath of office as deputy and issued him his gun in August 1953.

 Barney is mentioned as residing in a few places during the course of the show.
 In the second-season episode "Sheriff Barney", his address is given at 411 Elm Street.
 By the fourth-season episode "Up in Barney's Room", he is residing in Mrs. Mendelbright's boarding house, where she forbids him from owning either a hot plate or light bulb over 40 watts.
 By episode’s end, though, she allows him to cook and use bulbs up to 100 watts.
 During his vacations, he takes a room at the Raleigh YMCA, as first mentioned in the third-season episode "Andy and Opie, Bachelors".

 Barney's main girlfriend is a local girl, Thelma Lou (Betty Lynn), whom he eventually marries in Return to Mayberry, a 1986 NBC movie.
 He had two other girlfriends: Miss Rosemary followed by Hilda May.
 Barney also dates other women, in particular, a waitress at the Junction Cafe and Bluebird Diner named Juanita, with whom Barney has phone conversations, but who is never seen.
 She was first mentioned in the episode "Andy Forecloses".